wp-plugins/heyyou/readme.txt

 4. 4-Steps to adding posts to a page ([full image here](http://hey-you.ca/overview/posts-for-pages/))

 == Changelog ==

+= 1.3 =
+* July 17th, 2012
+* fixed issue where posts were posting to bottom, regardless if "new posts: top" was set
+* added: hyperlink to lightbox notice

+= 1.2 =
+* June 10th, 2012
+* fixed viewport for more tablet friendly rendering
+* removed dynamic viewport pixel width option

 = 1.1 =
 * June 5th, 2012